MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

   - Save your measure as an attribute within one of your existing entities - than you should choose the **Profile Attribute** option
   - Or create a new entitiy around your measure

-- 2.If decided to save the measure as an entity, you should also decide whether to:
+- 2.If decided to save the measure as a new entity, you should also decide whether to:
-  - Create the measure on the basis of field/s from the Customer Profile entity - which corresponds to the **Profile Measure** option
+  - Create the measure on the basis of field/s from the Customer Profile entity - which corresponds to a **Profile Measure** option
-  - Or create it on the basis of another ingested entity - which corresponds to the **Business Measure**
+  - Or create it on the basis of another ingested entity - which corresponds to a **Business Measure**

 Also note that your choice at this point will affect the number of dimensions supported for your measure. **Dimension** is...
-You will choose your dimensions in step 4 when we will summarize our measure.
+You will choose your dimensions in step 4 when we will go through the *Measure Definition* process.
 - Profile attribute and Profile Measure are limited to a single dimension
 - Business Measure, on the other end, supports multiple dimensions